Chornoknysh/devops_todolist_kubernetes_task_12_helm_charts/INSTRUCTION.md

-# Instructions to Validate the Helm Chart Deployment
+# Instructions for Deploying and Validating the TodoApp Helm Chart

-This document explains how to validate that the `todoapp` Helm chart and its `mysql` sub-chart are correctly deployed to the kind cluster.
+This guide explains how to deploy the `todoapp` Helm chart with its MySQL sub-chart and how to validate that all resources are running correctly.

 ---

+## 1. Prerequisites

+Make sure you have the following installed:

+- Kubernetes cluster (e.g., kind)
+- kubectl CLI
+- Helm CLI
+- yq CLI

+---

-## 1. Bootstrap the Cluster
+## 2. Deploy the Chart

-Run the bootstrap script to set up the cluster, namespaces, RBAC, and Helm charts:
+Run the bootstrap script to deploy all resources:

-chmod +x bootstrap.sh
 ./bootstrap.sh
-This will:
+This script will:

-Create the kind cluster from cluster.yml

-Apply necessary taints on nodes with label app=mysql
+Apply ConfigMaps and Secrets.

+Create the todoapp namespace if it does not exist.

+Update Helm dependencies.

-Deploy the todoapp Helm chart with the mysql dependency
+Deploy the todoapp chart (which includes the MySQL sub-chart).

-2. Verify Namespaces
-Ensure that the namespaces from values.yaml are created:

-kubectl get ns
-Expected:

-todoapp namespace

-mysql namespace
+Wait for the deployment to become available.

 3. Verify Deployments and StatefulSets
 Check the todoapp Deployment:

-kubectl get deploy -n todoapp
+kubectl get deploy todoapp-todoapp -n todoapp
-Check the mysql StatefulSet:
+Check the MySQL StatefulSet:

-kubectl get sts -n mysql
+kubectl get sts todoapp-mysql -n todoapp
-4. Verify Secrets
+4. Verify Services
-Secrets are created from values.yaml using a range function.
-Validate them:

-kubectl get secrets -n todoapp kubectl get secrets -n mysql
-5. Verify Configurations
-Check Resource Requests and Limits
+Check the service for todoapp:

-kubectl get deploy todoapp -n todoapp -o yaml | grep resources -A5 Check Rolling Update Strategy
+kubectl get svc todoapp-todoapp -n todoapp
+Check the MySQL service:

-kubectl get deploy todoapp -n todoapp -o yaml | grep rollingUpdate -A5 Check HPA
+kubectl get svc todoapp-mysql -n todoapp
+5. Verify Secrets
+List the secrets:

-kubectl get hpa -n todoapp
+kubectl get secrets -n todoapp
-Check PV and PVC
+Check that the todoapp-todoapp-secrets and MySQL secrets exist.

+6. Verify Persistent Volumes and Claims
+List PVs:

 kubectl get pv
+List PVCs:

 kubectl get pvc -n todoapp
+7. Logs and Debug
+To check logs of the todoapp pod:

-kubectl get pvc -n mysql
+kubectl logs -l app=todoapp-todoapp -n todoapp
-6. Verify Node Affinity and Tolerations
-Check Deployment affinity:
+To check logs of MySQL:

-kubectl describe deploy todoapp -n todoapp | grep -A5 Affinity Check StatefulSet tolerations:
+kubectl logs -l app=todoapp-mysql -n todoapp

-kubectl describe sts mysql -n mysql | grep -A5 Tolerations
-7. Final Validation
+8. Clean Up
-Run the following command to list all deployed resources:
+To remove all resources:

-kubectl get all,cm,secret,ing -A
-Save the output into a file:

-kubectl get all,cm,secret,ing -A > output.log
-Attach the file to your PR.

-✅ Validation is complete once:

-All namespaces exist

-Deployments and StatefulSets are running

-Secrets are created and mounted as env variables

-HPA, PV, PVC, affinity, tolerations, and rolling updates match values.yaml

-The output.log file is present in the repository root
+helm uninstall todoapp -n todoapp kubectl delete namespace todoapp